abaer123/gitlab-agent/doc/kas_request_routing.md

 GitLab needs to be able to talk to GitLab Kubernetes Agent Server (`kas`) to:

 - get information about connected agents.
+E.g.: https://gitlab.com/gitlab-org/gitlab/-/issues/249560
 - interact with agents.
+E.g.: https://gitlab.com/gitlab-org/gitlab/-/issues/230571
 - interact with Kubernetes clusters.
+E.g.: https://gitlab.com/gitlab-org/gitlab/-/issues/240918

 Each agent connects to an instance of `kas` and keeps an open connection.
 When GitLab needs to talk to a particular agent, a `kas` instance, that this agent is connected to, needs to be found and the request needs to be routed to it.